 Certain rights and responsibilities are part of being a parent, both morally and legally.
-However, in many situations, a parent must assert their parental rights in a court of law to ensure that their rights are determined and to provide the parent with a means of enforcement of those rights.
+Custody of a child is a right worth fighting for most parents, whether it's for full child custody or joint custody.
+However, in many situations, a parent must assert their parental rights (i.e. file custody papers) in a court of law to ensure that their rights are determined and to provide the parent with a means of enforcement of those rights.
 Most importantly, asserting one's rights to legal and physical custody and visitation of a child can be done through the legal process.
 Also, protection parental rights once they have been established should also be done through the court system.

 Grandparents in every state have legal rights, depending on several factors, to be awarded custody of their grandchildren or to be awarded court-mandated visitation with their grandchildren.
 Grandparents rights have been enacted by state legislatures on a state by state basis.
 These rights are based primarily on state law, although federal regulation can play a role.